Getting Started

 The Basics of Ham Radio

-For those interested in wireless technology that’s not a cell phone for a change, ham radio provides a solid introduction to basic electronics theory and radio communications knowledge.
+For anyone interested in wireless technology that does not involve a cell phone, ham radio offers a solid introduction to basic electronics theory and radio communication skills.

 ARRL – Amateur Radio Relay League